Mohammedmurshadhaque/CakeManagerClient/README.md

 - Calls the CakeManager microservice REST Endpoints, by using Feign client (More information about Feign Client https://github.com/OpenFeign/feign), which are generatede by https://github.com/Mohammedmurshadhaque/CakeManagerApi.
+- Uses the access token with any request to the CakeManger microservice, please see https://github.com/Mohammedmurshadhaque/CakeManager/blob/main/README.md